-Based on an analysis of our current financial condition and forecasts of available cash, we believe that we have sufficient resources to support our operations through the first quarter of 2014.
-However, we will require additional funding to support our operations beyond the first quarter of 2014.
+Based on an analysis of our current financial condition and forecasts of available cash (excluding the proceeds from our recently completed public offering), we believe that we have sufficient resources to support our operations through 2014.
 There can be no assurance that we will obtain required additional funding or ever be able to commercialize any of our product candidates.
 See "Liquidity and Capital Resources" below.